Munich: Organic and partially organic restaurants

-If you opt for 100 percent organic food and drinks, without compromises, within the city boundaries the TL;DR reads La Trattoria.
+If you opt for 100 percent organic food and drinks, without compromises, within the city boundaries the TL;DR is La Trattoria and Josef.

 Given the French love for quality food one would expect all self-respecting French restaurants to use organic ingredients to a certain extent, but to actually find those which do proves to be harder than expected.
 In Munich head for brasserie La Bouche in Schwabing, a tastefully decorated place a few steps away from Münchner Freiheit.
 They promise to use organic ingredients throughout the menu, with three quite excusable exceptions: snails, seafood and Marsala wine.

-In fact the exception list varies depending on daily supplies -- when I went there the lamb and the duck liver had been added -- but since it is all transparent and clearly stated on the menu you can adapt you order accordingly.
+In fact the exception list varies depending on daily supplies – when I went there the lamb and the duck liver had been added – but since it is all transparent and clearly stated on the menu you can adapt you order accordingly.
 The food itself is hearty French countryside fare, apart from the risottos (together with the Italian coffee the international touch to the menu) most dishes focus on meat or seafood.
 Since the main courses are very generous compared to other French restaurants, come hungry or skip the starter.
-In the meat-based stews we had -- coq au vin and an ox liver ragout -- the flavours of the ingredients were perfectly amalgamated and harmonic.
-The entrecote marinated in a pesto of fresh herbs -- although perfectly cooked rare -- however, did not live up to expectations, too perfumed, too imbalanced (and way too big) for my taste.
-Although the side dishes -- salads, stewed root vegetables, fried potatoes, and similar -- clearly play a supporting role they were well done and tasty.
+In the meat-based stews we had – coq au vin and an ox liver ragout – the flavours of the ingredients were perfectly amalgamated and harmonic.
+The entrecote marinated in a pesto of fresh herbs – although perfectly cooked rare – however, did not live up to expectations, too perfumed, too imbalanced (and way too big) for my taste.
+Although the side dishes – salads, stewed root vegetables, fried potatoes, and similar – clearly play a supporting role they were well done and tasty.
 And the baguette served together with the starters was clearly one of the best I ever had.

 Sadly the wines aren't organic, the soft drinks however are, and the bar offers organic pastis, gin and vodka.
 Note that the place is closed on Sundays.

 With its rustic and cosy flair and garden tables under horse chestnut trees during the warm season Zum Kloster in the heart of the former village of Haidhausen a short walk from Wiener Platz makes the perfect surrounding for a laid-back chat with friends.
 They serve a selection of organic non-alcoholic beverages and up to three dishes on their meat-centric hand-written menu are marked with a star as made with organic meat, eggs and flour, one of them being Spaghetti Bolognese.
 The dishes are simple, but perfectly eatable home-made fare.
 Only the salad should better not have been as soaked in rapeseed oil as it was.
 For take away come with your own container to avoid extra waste.
 (The covid-19 delivery service was discontinued.)

-If heading for the classical Bavarian Wirtshaus -- rustic, but certainly missing the air of the students' and artists' pub present in "Zum Kloster" -- the Klinglwirt at the opposite end of Haidhausen near Rosenheimer Platz is the place to go.
+If heading for the classical Bavarian Wirtshaus – rustic, but certainly missing the air of the students' and artists' pub present in "Zum Kloster" – the Klinglwirt at the opposite end of Haidhausen near Rosenheimer Platz is the place to go.
 They serve organic meat from the nearby farm in Herrmannsdorf, organic cheese, bread, coffee, tea as well as Cramer's ice-cream.
-Unfortunately the side-dishes -- mainly potatoes, dumplings, sauerkraut, red cabbage and rustic salads -- usually are not organic, and there are no organic cold beverages on offer which is a pitty as it destroys the overall positive experience.
+Unfortunately the side-dishes – mainly potatoes, dumplings, sauerkraut, red cabbage and rustic salads – usually are not organic, and there are no organic cold beverages on offer which is a pitty as it destroys the overall positive experience.
 The one notable exception is a delicious organic lager dubbed "Dachauer Schlossbräu", an organic brand of the Anheuser-Busch subsidiary Löwenbräu-Spaten, which goes perfectly well with the Klingwirt meat dishes.
 It does not appear on all menus yet but the friendly and helpful staff knows about it.
 Little guests are welcomed warmly, among others with a decent menu of their own (most kids will accept happily that the dishes listed there are almost free of greens).
 The restaurant is a member of Green Chefs, a network of eco conscious and socially responsible chefs.

 For the 100% organic experience of Bavarian cuisine take the tram no. 25 from Rosenheimer Platz to its final destination in the suburb of Grünwald.
 A five-to-ten minutes walk from there you'll find the only organic hotel in reach, Alter Wirt, with its rustic, yet up-market restaurant.
 Children are welcome and often even allowed a visit to the kitchen, but the place is spacious enough that occasional little guests won't spoil your romantic candle-light dinner.
 There's a beergarden under horse chestnut trees, and the entire place is a real oasis in suburbia.
 The menu focuses on the meat- and fish-centric Bavarian Sunday kitchen completed with dishes of Italian origin.
 The food is extremely tasty, home-made, yet peppered with pleasant little twitches of ambitious chefs.
-Not the natural place for vegetarians, but if you happen to be the only vegetarian in a group of omnivores, there's a tasty meal in for you as well.
+Not the natural place for vegetarians, but if you happen to be the only vegetarian in a group of omnivores, there's a tasty meal for you as well.
 In addition they offer a range of assorted organic spirits.
 Early risers may also step by for breakfast.

 If you fancy a day out in the Bavarian countryside take the chance and head for the Herrmannsdorfer farm about 30 kilometres from Munich, and its up-market 100 percent organic restaurant, the Wirtshaus zum Schweinsbräu.

 At tube stop Poccistraße in Sendling, just across the street from the Vollcorner branch in Lindwurmstr.
-80 the Goldmarie restaurant serves classical and modern versions of seasonal Bavarian, Austrian and North-Italian dishes -- quite palatable, but also a little boring.
-It's very obvious that the quality of the ingredients makes the difference here rather than the skills or visions of a chef: Usually the meat is organic and -- in this case -- marked "bio" on the menu.
+80 the Goldmarie restaurant serves classical and modern versions of seasonal Bavarian, Austrian and North-Italian dishes – quite palatable, but also a little boring.
+It's very obvious that the quality of the ingredients makes the difference here rather than the skills or visions of a chef: Usually the meat is organic and – in this case – marked "bio" on the menu.
 The veges are often organic, too, though not marked.
 Not organically certified meat and greens come from small-scale conventional farms in the region.
 Unfortunately the drinks (except for the gin and the herb tonic water) aren't organic.
-The place itself is often quite crowded, and for those who come to stay over night in Munich there are rooms available above the restaurant.
+The place itself is often quite crowded.

 Located directly on Leopoldstraße, a little south of Münchner Freiheit, a rustic all day gastro bar dubbed Bapas is the perfect location for aimless city dwellers: Whenever you come during daytime, you will be served a hearty Bavarian "Brotzeit", consisting of cheese or cold cuts served with organic bread, and other filling meals of Bavarian, German and Austrian origin, though usually in smaller, comprehensible "tapas" size, hence the name of the place — Bavarian Tapas.
 From 9 am to 2pm breakfast is being served, lunch between 11:30 am and 4 pm, and full-fledged evening meals from 5 pm.